 They stood close together on the sidewalk.
 Too close.
 And happy.
 Intimate even, like they shared a secret.

-She ducked behind the newsstand and leaned against a utility pole.
-It felt like an icepick was stuck in her chest.
+She ducked behind a newsstand and leaned against a utility pole.
+It felt like an icepick was plunged into her chest.
 Her pulse raced and blood pounded in her ears.

 Six hours later, Mary was in the kitchen preparing supper when she heard her husband’s footsteps on the front porch steps.